 While Robinhood led the way in commission-free trading, Webull is a newer competitor that’s quickly turned heads.
-Both platforms offer stock and options trading, but they differ in many of the other features that traders want – such as account types and technical analysis tools.
+Both platforms offer commission-free stock, ETF, options, and crypto trading.
+However, they differ in other features that traders want, such as account types, technical analysis tools, and cash management features.